oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 Name of Tester            |    |
 Time/Date                 |    |
 Hardware Version          |  Sputnik radio board version 1.00  |
-Setup                     | Determine location A and location B, where there is a minimal distance of at least 10m between points A and B. Have at least one team member located at location A and at least one other team member located at location B. Each location will have a Sputnik radio board with sufficient power supply.
+Setup                     | Have boards at some short distance apart.
+Each location will have a Sputnik radio board with sufficient power supply.
 Each location will also have a method to verify GPS and time (cell phone).   |

 Step | Action | Expected Result | Pass/Fail | Comments |
 ---- | ------ | --------------- | --------- | -------- |